When is my cat allowed to go outside?

 Why chipping is crucial for outdoor cats

-Any cat that goes outside must be microchipped.
-A chip contains a unique identification number that can be scanned by a veterinarian or shelter if your cat ever gets lost.
-This greatly increases the chances of reunification.
+Every cat that goes outside must be microchipped.
+A microchip contains a unique identification number that a veterinarian or animal shelter can scan if your cat ever gets lost.
+This greatly increases the chances of reuniting you with your cat.

-- Cat chipping costs range between €30 and €50.
-A one-time investment that can save you a lot of worry.
+- The cost of microchipping a cat ranges from €30 to €50.
+It’s a one-time investment that can save you a lot of worry.

-- Make sure you register your contact information and keep it up to date in the database.
-Otherwise, the chip will be of no use if your cat is found.
+- Be sure to register your contact information and keep it up to date in the database.
+Otherwise, the microchip won't be of any use if your cat is found.

 In some countries, such as the United Kingdom, chipping cats is now required by law.
 Even if this is not the case with you, it is highly recommended to keep your cat safe.